Maggie Valley, North Carolina

 SKIING & SNOW TUBING

 Cataloochee Ski Area is right up the road with slopes for every level.
-Tube World sits nearby for snow tubing — same ownership, same good time.
-Wolf Laurel, Sapphire Valley, Sugar Mountain, and Beech Mountain are all within day-trip range.
+Tube World sits nearby for snow tubing; same ownership, same good time.
+Sapphire Valley, Sugar Mountain, Beech Mountain, & Hatley Pointe are all within day-trip range.

 HIKING & WATERFALLS